norasadder/MyPortfolio/README.md

 ## Project Overview

 In this portfolio, you'll find some information about me, a collection of projects that demonstrate my proficiency in various technologies and programming languages.
 Each project comes with a brief description and a link to the live demo or the source code.
-Also you'll find some of the certificates I have and finally a section to contact me.
+Also you'll find some of my certificates and a section to contact me.

 ## Technologies Used